GuangyuWangLab2021/cellDancer/readme.rst

 cellDancer - Estimating Cell-dependent RNA Velocity
 ===========================================================================================

 **cellDancer** is a modularized, parallelized, and scalable tool based on a deep learning framework for the RNA velocity analysis of scRNA-seq.
+Our website of tutorials is available at `cellDancer Website <https://guangyuwanglab2021.github.io/cellDancer_website/>`_.

 .. image:: _static/training_progress.png
   :width: 100%